barteqcz/ctn/README.md

 ## Updater

 To make it easier to keep the files updated, I wrote a simple program in Python that automatically downloads the files from this repo, and replaces the outdated ones with 'em.
-I wanna keep my whole work open-source, so there is a mini-repo with the code of this tool: [updater tool](https://github.com/barteqcz/ctnupdater).
+I wanna keep my whole work open-source, so there is a mini-repo with the code of this tool: [downloader tool](https://github.com/barteqcz/ctndownloader).
 It's very ease to use - just double-click it and it will download up-to-date files from this repo :)

 ## Why online data retrieving doesn't work?